Trump revives a travel ban. Could it be legal this time?

 “The threat of foreign-born terrorism and crime is manageable and small, especially from the countries facing new bans and restrictions by the administration,” he wrote in a blog post.

 Experts also dispute the Trump administration’s visa overstay statistics.
 The administration relies on a fiscal year 2023 report from the U.S. Department of Homeland Security on visa overstays in justifying why certain countries are targeted by the proclamation.
-For instance, nearly 52% of students and exchange visa holders from Chad overstayed their visa, as did 49% of that county’s business and tourist visa holders, according to the document.
+For instance, nearly 52% of students and exchange visa holders from Chad overstayed their visa, as did 49% of that country’s business and tourist visa holders, according to the document.

 The proclamation this week could also cause troubling collateral damage, critics predict.
 Athletes will be exempt from travel restrictions – important since the U.S. will host the soccer World Cup in 2026 and the Olympic Games in 2028 – but fans from their countries will, presumably, not be able to travel to support them.